mbarkdull/cephalotesComparativeGenomics/README.md

 recombine them by genome into individual, aligned genomes.
 This process is parallelized using the excellent R package `furrr`.

+### Remapping the annotation file

+When we align our genomes, we may be shifting our reference genome scaffolds relative to the position of gene features in the annotation file.
+For instance, this might happen if our multiple sequence alignments indicate that our reference genome has a deletion relative to a newly sequenced genome.
+This means that the coordinates in the original annotation will no longer correctly point to the features we care about.

+To solve this problem, we need to remap our genome annotation to the new, aligned version of the genome.

 ### Extracting gene sequences

 Now that scaffolds have been aligned, we can extract out the sequence of